Skip to content

 Purpose: Identify security vulnerabilities

-Tools: - bandit: Python security linter - pip-audit: Dependency vulnerability scanner
+Tools: - bandit: Python security linter (always runs) - pip-audit: Dependency vulnerability scanner (conditional)

 Checks: - Common security issues (SQL injection, hardcoded passwords, etc.) - Known CVEs in dependencies - Insecure code patterns